 There are various ways to do one’s practice in our department.
 Firstly, we very much encourage students to look for practice opportunities independently and in cooperation with their supervisor.
 Faculty of Arts and Humanities has a list of organisations that are open to interns (in Estonian) and organizations offering traineeships not in Estonian.
 It is also possible to organize a traineeship abroad.

 Below are some of the examples of practice activities undertaken by our MA students:

-- Organising of a philosophy graduate conference in spring 2016.
+- Organising of a philosophy graduate conference.

 - Providing teaching and grading assistance